Future Ready Iowa Last-Dollar Scholarship

 The Last-Dollar Scholarship is available to:

-NEW HIGH SCHOOL GRADUATES who enroll in a qualified program of study full-time or enroll in an eligible program part-time along with an approved work-based learning program following high school graduation, apply for all other available state and federal grants and scholarships, and meet ongoing requirements.
+HIGH SCHOOL GRADUATES who enroll in a qualified program of study full-time or enroll in an eligible program part-time along with an approved work-based learning program following high school graduation, apply for all other available state and federal grants and scholarships, and meet ongoing requirements.

 ADULT LEARNERS (age 20 and older) who enroll in a qualified program of study full-time or part-time, apply for all other available state and federal grants and scholarships, and meet ongoing requirements.